cpage-pivotal/cf-mcp-client/a2a-integration-design.md

 This design document provides a comprehensive plan for implementing A2A client functionality in cf-mcp-client.
 It follows the existing architectural patterns, uses modern Angular and Java constructs, and adheres to Material Design 3 guidelines.

-**Next Steps**: Proceed with Phase 6 (Frontend Message Dialog enhancement - optional) or skip to Phase 7 (Frontend Chat Integration: Update ChatboxComponent to handle agent persona messages and implement sendMessageToAgent() method).
+**Next Steps**: Proceed with Phase 8 (Frontend App Integration: Update AppComponent to include AgentsPanelComponent, add agents button to control panel, and wire up event handlers).